diml/RFCs/rfcs/ocamlnat.md

 This is one more feature to maintain in the compiler and it comes with a non-negligible amount of code.
-However, and especially if we can reuse LexiFi in-memory assemler, most of the additions would come from well tested code. @alainfrisch and @nobj also mentioned that this code was very low-maintenance and had pretty much not changed in 5 years.
+However, and especially if we can reuse LexiFi in-memory assembler, most of the additions would come from well tested code. @alainfrisch and @nobj also mentioned that this code was very low-maintenance and had pretty much not changed in 5 years.

 # Alternatives

-For the mdx case, we considered a few alternative.
+For the mdx case, we considered a few alternatives.

 ## Using a bytecode toplevel